meltano/handbook/src/_company/communication.md

 **Best Venue:** Public channels, directly to their manger or them.

-**Examples:** Melty I have observed you taking charge of this project and i am so impressed with how proactive you have been involving stakeholders early and how you communicate with them.
-Keep it up.
+**Examples:** Melty, I have observed you taking charge of this project and I am so impressed with how proactive you have been involving stakeholders early and how you communicate with them.
+Keep it up!

 #### Constructive